TobiasGleiter/langchain-go/README.md

-# 🦜⛓️‍💥 Simplyfied LangChain for Go
+# 🦜⛓️‍💥 Simplified LangChain for Go

 ## Concept